laurci/blog.ciobanu.dev/_posts/bf-jit.md

 That being said, thanks for walking with me!
 Have a nice one!

-Oh, and also, brfore I go, here's a photo of a Mandelbrot Set view someone wrote in Brainf\*ck (running on this JIT).
+Oh, and also, before I go, here's a photo of a Mandelbrot Set view someone wrote in Brainf\*ck (running on this JIT).

 ![Mandelbrot Set view in BF](/assets/blog/bf-jit/output.png)